LNBD

 Head of the Group

-Hossam Haick is a Full Professor in the Technion – Israel Institute of Technology and the Dean of Undergraduate Studies.
-He earned his doctorate from the Technion in 2002.
-After graduation, he did two, two-year postdoctoral fellowships – first at the Weizmann Institute of Science, then at California Institute of Technology (Caltech).
-He returned to the Technion at the end of 2006 as an assistant professor, becoming a full professor in 2011.
+Prof. Hossam Haick is a Full Professor at the Technion – Israel Institute of Technology, where he also serves as the Dean of Undergraduate Studies.
+He earned his Ph.D. in Chemical Engineering from the Technion in 2002, followed by two postdoctoral fellowships—first at the Weizmann Institute of Science and later at the California Institute of Technology (Caltech).
+He rejoined the Technion in 2006 as an Assistant Professor and achieved the rank of Full Professor in 2011.